 An add-in for SQL Server Management Studio and Visual Studio, SQL Prompt strips away the repetition of coding.

-SQL Prompt takes care of formatting, object renaming, and other distractions, leaving you to concentrate on how the code actually works.
+As well as autocompleting your code, SQL Prompt takes care of formatting, object renaming, and other distractions, so you can concentrate on how the code actually works.

-So whether you need to write, refactor, or explore database code, find out how SQL Prompt makes it effortless by trying it free for 14 days.Download free 14 day trial
+Whether you need to write, refactor, or explore database code, find out how SQL Prompt makes it effortless by trying it free for 28 days.Download free 28 day trial

 with volume discounts of up to 30%